den-materials/oop-concepts/readme.md

 project managers and objects when writing code.
 We can change the code that we write to match the way we talk about what we are trying to do.

+One more definition related to ADTs.
+We create a specific object or a single block of memory related to an ADT we call that an instance of an ADT.

 Let's think about some of ADTs that might be in the Geoquakes lab.
 Another way to put this are what the objects in Geoquakes lab.

 Let's look at what [I came up with](https://github.com/den-wdi-1/oop-concepts/blob/master/geoquakes/scripts/app.js).